meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 RADIUS Clients MUST include the Message-Authenticator attribute in all Status-Realm-Request packets.
 Failure to do so would mean that the packets could be trivially spoofed, leading to potential denial-of-service (DoS) attacks.

 The RADIUS Client MUST include a User-Name attribute in the request.
-The User-Name attribute MUST be formatted as a Network Access Identifier (NAI), as described in RFC 7542.
+The User-Name attribute MUST be formatted as a Network Access Identifier (NAI), as described in {{!RFC7542}}.
 The NAI SHOULD follow the second alternative form, '"@" utf8-realm'.
-The "utf8-realm" portion of the NAI is the target realm for the Status-Realm request, and MUST follow the rules for NAI realms set out in section 2.
+The "utf8-realm" portion of the NAI is the target realm for the Status-Realm request, and MUST follow the rules for NAI realms set out in {{RFC7542, Section 2}}.

 RADIUS Clients that support Status-Realm-Requests SHOULD allow a user or administrator to set or configure the Count value of the Max-Hop-Count Attribute described above.
 If a different value is not indicated, the RADIUS Client SHOULD include a Max-Hop-Count attribute with a Count value of 32 in the Status-Realm-Request packet to prevent the possibility that Status-Realm-Requests will loop indefinitely.

-The RADIUS Client MAY increment packet counters as a result of sending a Status-Realm-Resquest or receiving a Status-Realm-Response.
+The RADIUS Client MAY increment packet counters as a result of sending a Status-Realm-Request or receiving a Status-Realm-Response.
 The RADIUS Client MUST NOT perform any other action that is normally performed when it receives a Response packet, such as permitting a user to have login access to a port.

 RADIUS Clients MAY send Status-Realm-Request packets to the RADIUS destination ports from the same source port(s) used to send other Request packets.
 RADIUS Clients MAY choose to send Status-Realm-Request packets from a unique source port that is not used to send other Request packets.